xyinjame/CS407-LazyNotes/README.md

 # LazyNotes

-LazyNotes is a mobile lecture companion app that records audio, transcribes it into text, and generates AI-powered summaries with timestamps.
-It helps students review lectures efficiently by combining recording, transcription, and summarization in one place.
+LazyNotes is a mobile lecture companion app that records audio, transcribes it into text, and generates AI-powered summaries and flashcards.
+It helps students review lectures efficiently by combining transcription, summarization, note organization, and study tools in one place.

 ## Team Members
 | Name | Email | GitHub |